 Advertising in trade directories

-If you do business in a special trade or sector, it is essential to make sure you're listed in the relevant trade or business directories.
-Business directories have a long shelf life and the people who consult them are predisposed to buy goods and services in your sector.
-Your potential customers use these directories as industry bibles, and they are often the first place they will look for new suppliers.
+If you do business in a particular trade or sector, it's essential to make sure you're listed in the relevant trade or business directories.
+Business directories have a long shelf life, and the people who consult them are - by definition - looking to buy the goods or services you sell.

-Like any directory, you will be listed alongside your competitors, so it pays to advertise to ensure you communicate what is special about your business.
+As with any directory, you will be listed alongside your competitors, so it pays to advertise to ensure you communicate what is special about your business.

-Some trade directories may offer companies who are already paying for advertising the opportunity to contribute an 'advertorial' piece about their business.
-This is free advertising, and gives you the opportunity to say in detail what makes your business competitive.
-It is worth asking about advertorial space when you place an ad, and can often be a good bargaining tool when negotiating your ad fees.
+Some trade directories may offer businesses who are already paying for advertising the opportunity to contribute an 'advertorial' piece.
+This is free advertising, and gives you the opportunity to discuss your business and industry in detail - showing your expertise and trustworthiness.